jtpastro/neuzz/README.md

+#NEUZZ: a neural-network-assisted fuzzer

-# Workarounf to get neuzz to work on a Mac.
+Workaround to get NEUZZ to work on a Mac.

 ## Prerequisite
 - Python 3